angr/cle/README.md

           executions for the same binary AND architecture
         - in the same folder as the main binary
-        - in the system (in the corresponding library path for the architecture of the binary, e.g., /usr/arm-linux-gnueabi/lib for ARM)
+        - in the system (in the corresponding library path for the architecture of the binary, e.g., /usr/arm-linux-gnueabi/lib for ARM, note that you need to install cross libraries for this, e.g., libc6-powerpc-cross on Debian - needs emdebian repos)

        If no binary is found with the correct architecture, Ld raises an exception, unless the library causing trouble is defined in skip_libs.